 (a) the said alteration is not repugnant to any decision of Council or of a General Meeting of the Association, and

 (b) due notice of any such addition or amendment has been forwarded by the Secretary of the appropriate Standing Committee to each competing association or school.

 5) Matches shall be played on the cup principle, the association or school drawn first in the ballot having choice of ground, except in the case of the following ties :

 (a) the finals of the Senior Trophy, the Under 15 Trophy and the Primary Trophy, which shall be single games at venues determined by the President's Committee,

 (b) the semifinal and final ties of the Shield Competitions, which shall be played on neutral grounds or on the home-and-home principle, as determined by the President's Committee after consultation with the schools concerned.

 6) Associations and schools must play in their distinguishing colours, which must be intimated to the Secretary of the appropriate Standing Committee with entry.
 When teams have the same or very similar colours, the visiting team shall play in their registered colours and the home team shall change.

-7) Team sheets bearing the names and dates of birth (together with schools in competitions involving local associations) of the players shall be exchanged by the representatives of the teams before the commencement of each match and a duplicate copy of each given to the referee, who shall enter the result of the match in both sheets and sign them.
+7) Team sheets bearing the names and ID numbers (together with schools in competitions involving local associations) of the players shall be exchanged by the representatives of the teams before the commencement of each match and a duplicate copy of each given to the referee, who shall enter the result of the match in both sheets and sign them.
 These team sheets shall be forwarded to the Secretary of the appropriate Standing Committee of Council (indicated on the sheets) by the representatives of the winning association or school, within three days of the match.